Code-Institute-Submissions/first_edition/DEPLOYMENT.md

 5. Next in the Bucket Policy tab (still inside permissions) select policy generator.
 In the new tab, select the policy type S3 bucket Policy, type a star (*) into the Principal field (which will allow all principals) and for the actions tab, scroll down to "GetObject" and tick it.
 For the ARN field, you want to back to Permissions/Bucket policy on a different tab/window and then copy the arn on page.
 Afterwards, paste the value into the field.
 It should have a value of something like "arn:aws:s3:::BUCKET_NAME_HERE" .
-With that done, click add statement, generate policy, then copy the policy and paste it into the Buckey Policy tab where you got the ARN value.
+With that done, click add statement, generate policy, then copy the policy and paste it into the Bucket Policy tab where you got the ARN value.
 You want to add a * onto the end of the resource value just After the forward slash but before the comma.
 Click save.

 6. Go to access control List tab.
 Under Public access, click everyone and then in the pop up click list objects and then save.